 The following statement has been published in accordance with the Modern Slavery Act (2015) and outlines the steps River Island has taken during the financial year ending 29 December 2018 to identify and prevent modern slavery and human trafficking from taking place within our business and supply chains.

 (A) About River Island

-River Island is a leading multi-channel fashion brand based in the UK, selling women's wear, menswear, and kids' wear.
-River Island was established in 1988 and is part of the Lewis Trust Group, which is a privately owned business.
+River Island is a leading multi-channel fashion brand based in the UK, selling womenswear, menswear, kidswear, and homeware.
+River Island was established in 1988 and is part of the Lewis Trust Group, which is a privately-owned business.
 The Group was started in 1948 by Bernard Lewis, and he and his family are still actively involved in running River Island today.

-We have over 330 stores in 16 countries on 4 continents, and we sell to over 120 countries online.
-River Island’s annual turnover in 2017 was £1bn.
+We have 319 stores in 14 countries on 3 continents, and we sell to over 120 countries online.
+River Island’s annual turnover in 2018 was approx. £1bn.

 Our Head Office in West London is home to the Design and Development, Buying and Merchandising, Marketing, Technical, Ethical, Sourcing, Logistics, Legal and Finance teams.
 Our DC in Milton Keynes receives, holds and distributes our products to stores, wholesale partners and online customers.
 Our IT teams are based at both our Head Office and our Tech-Hub in East London.

-Our product is almost 100% "own label” and includes clothing, footwear, bags and accessories.
-In 2017, we sourced from 29 countries, but the “Top-5” countries – China, Turkey, Romania, India and Bangladesh – accounted for 75% of our range.
-The Top 12 countries supplied 93% of our range.
+Our product is predominantly “own label” and includes clothing, footwear, bags and accessories, and Homeware.
+In 2018, we sourced from 29 countries, but the “Top-5” countries – China, Turkey, Romania, India and Bangladesh – accounted for 72% of our range.
+The Top 12 countries supplied 92% of our range.

 (B) RIVER ISLAND POLICIES – relating to slavery and human trafficking